 Thick crust pizza will be softer and chewier, undoubtedly more bread-like than anything else.
 In contrast, other pizza crusts call for crispier and thinner dough.
 Many pizza-style variants are somewhere in between.

-When you start forming a pizza dough shape, it helps to dust your working area lightly dusted with flour so sticky dough doesn’t stick to you.
-You also have to be careful with sticky dough since it will be fluffier as it ferments.
+When you start forming a pizza dough shape, it helps to dust your working area lightly dusted with flour so the sticky dough doesn’t stick to you.
+You must also be careful with sticky dough since it will be fluffier as it ferments.

 Sticky pizza doughs higher in water content will form larger bubbles in your dough, resulting in a crispier crust.

 Effect of Pizza Dough Hydration on the Crust Structure (Hole Structure)

 Pizza dough created through fermentation has a select amount of cell structure.

 This structure is from the released gas from the chemical reaction of active yeast, water, and flour.

 The oil added has a certain amount of influence, but mostly the mixture of flour, water, and yeast.
 The cell structure will create a wide variety of textures depending on the ratio of water to flour.

 It can also alter the dough so the texture is softer, crispier, fluffier, and chewier.